pagopa/pn-local-emulator/README.md

       - `payment` referencing one file uploaded previously
    - the `documents` field providing one file uploaded previously

+### TC-SEND-01bis
+Create a `NotificationRequest` providing only the act to notify.

+1. Request an upload slot
+2. Consume the upload slot uploading the document to notify (use the information provided in the previous request).
+3. Create a notification request providing the following information:
+    - `physicalCommunicationType` filled with `REGISTERED_LETTER_890` value
+    - the `recipients` field providing:
+        - `taxId`
+        - `digitalDomicile`
+        - `physicalAddress`
+        - `payment` referencing one file uploaded previously
+    - the `documents` field providing the file uploaded previously

+__Note__: this use case differs from the previous one in that the `documents` field contains only one file (the act to notify) and doesn't contain the pagoPA payment.

 ## How to run
 We provide a couple of different ways to start the `PnValidator`: